Seo Ji-young

-She is daughter of Seo Seung-hwan and his wife Hong Seung-hee.
-Her father is the 19th president of Yonsei University, and Minister of Land, Infrastructure and Transport during President Park Geun-hye's administration (2013-17).
-Her paternal grandfather, from the large Seo family of Dalseong, was Seo Jeon-chul (1924-2010), 20th Minister of National Defense of South Korea, and president of the Korea Baseball Association.
+She is daughter of Seo Guk-hwan and his wife Jo Eun-joo.
+Her father is the 19th president of Yonsei University, and Minister of Land, Infrastructure and Transport during President Park Geun-hye's administration (2013–17).
+Her paternal grandfather, from the large Seo family of Dalseong, was Seo Jeon-chul (1924–2010), 20th Minister of National Defense of South Korea, and president of the Korea Baseball Association.

 Sharp was a group that was created by member Seo Jiyoung's influential family, who at the time was one of the wealthiest in the industry.

 As a solo artist, she has released two albums, with her last one released in January 2007.
 Her singles include "Stay in Me" and "Hey Boy".

 Seo is married to financier Kim Kyung-gu, who is five years her senior.
-More than one thousand guests attended their wedding on November 10, 2011 at the Shilla Hotel in Seoul, South Korea.
+More than one thousand guests attended their wedding on November 10, 2011, at the Shilla Hotel in Seoul, South Korea.